Scale-Space Hypernetworks for Efficient Biomedical Imaging: Related Work

-Most modern CNNs are built from three main building blocks: learnable convolutional filters, normalization layers, and deterministic resizing layers to downscale or upscale features maps~\citep{resnet,radosavovic2019network,efficientnet,nasnet,resnet}.
-Resizing layers have been implemented in a variety of ways, including max pooling, average pooling, bilinear sampling, and strided convolutions~\citep{bengio2017deep}.
-A common drawback of these pooling operations is that they enforce a fixed scale and receptive field on each resizing step.
-Pooling alternatives, such as strided and atrous convolutions~\citep{chen2017rethinking,chen2018encoder,springenberg2014striving} and learnable downsampling in the network~\citep{etmann2020iunets}, present the same limitation of operating at discrete integer steps.

-Some alternative pooling approaches improve final model accuracy, such as combining max pooling and average pooling using learnable parameters~\citep{lee2016generalizing,yu2014mixed}, pre-filtering features with antialiasing filters~\citep{zhang2019making} or combining features at multiple resolutions~\citep{he2015spatial}.
-These strategies focus on improving model accuracy and do not thoroughly study the efficiency aspect of the downsampling operations.
-Other methods have explored a wider range of rescaling operations by stochastically downsampling intermediate features~\citep{graham2014fractional,kuen2018stochastic} leading to improvements to model generalization.
-Recent work has investigated differentiable resizing modules that replace pooling operations~\citep{jin2021learning,shape_adaptor}, strided convolutions~\citep{riad2022learning} or the resizing for preprocessing the input to the model~\citep{Talebi_2021_ICCV}.
-These techniques optimize the differentiable modules as part of the training process, leading to improvements in model performance for a particular metric.
-In contrast, our goal is to efficiently learn many models with varying rescaling factors that characterize the entire trade-off curve between accuracy and efficiency.
-This allows users to choose at test time a model that appropriately balances efficiency and accuracy.
+\textbf{Resizing in Convolutional Neural Networks}.
+Resizing layers are a fundamental operation common to most modern convolutional neural architectures~\citep{resnet,radosavovic2019network,efficientnet,nasnet}.
+These are used to downscale or upscale the spatial dimensions of intermediate feature maps, providing a way for the network to aggregate visual context at multiple scales.
+Resizing layers have been implemented in a variety of ways, including max pooling, average pooling, bilinear sampling, and strided or atrous convolutions~\citep{bengio2017deep,chen2017rethinking,chen2018encoder,springenberg2014striving}.
+Recent work has investigated using a wider range of rescaling operations by stochastically downsampling intermediate features~\citep{graham2014fractional,kuen2018stochastic} or learning differentiable resizing modules that replace resizing operations in the network~\citep{jin2021learning,shape_adaptor,riad2022learning}.
+These techniques learn the differentiable modules as part of the training process, optimizing them to improve model accuracy.
+The final result is a model with features optimally resized for the data available at training.
+In contrast, our goal is to learn a landscape of models with varying rescaling factors that characterize the entire trade-off curve between accuracy and efficiency.
+This also enables users to choose an inference-time resizing factor that appropriately balances efficiency and accuracy for their dataset.